10 Secret Ingredients You Haven’t Been Putting on Your Sandwiches

 Sandwiches have a reputation for being a boring lunch option, but it doesn’t have to be that way!
 With a few simple additions here and there, your everyday sandwich can be turned into a special meal that you’ll actually look forward to eating.
 Psst!
 Want more easy ideas to liven up your work week lunch?
-Check out these tasty lunch recipes to you can master in a morning.
+Try these healthy salad recipes that make lunch exciting again.

 The BLT is unique in that it’s an outstanding sandwich with just its traditional ingredients, yet it readily accepts additions of all kinds—a fried egg (BELT) or avocado (BLAT) are common add-ons.
 Glazed bacon is a great idea for a tasty twist that will make your sandwich extra sweet and extra special.

 Peanut butter and jelly sandwiches have graced packed lunches for ages, and for good reason—they’re easy, inexpensive, filling, and delicious!
 To make them even better, try adding some homemade granola between the layers for bonus flavor and a crunch that can’t be topped.
 Try using this secret ingredient to make the fluffiest pancakes ever.

 Turkey sandwiches are another example of lunches that can be altered a thousand different ways.
 If you don’t have Thanksgiving leftovers to pile onto your turkey, an interesting thing to try is pesto.
 It will brighten up even the most humdrum of sandwiches!
 These are the best sandwiches in the U.S.